My fun hobby of hiking transitioned to a full blown obsession when I started the 100 Mountain Challenge hosted by the Black Yak Alpine Club (BAC).

 2. A Car / Hiking Clubs

-If you don’t have a car, there is no completing this whole challenge relying on public transportation.
+If you don’t have a car, there is no completing this whole challenge relying on public transportation alone.
 A car or an active hiking club with similar goals is 100% necessary.

-I personally do not have a car.
-Of my 96 completed mountains, I did roughly 20 by public transport and the remaining 75 through my friends with cars, my Jeollanam-do regional hiking club and Seoul based bus tours.
-Of those 70, maybe 30 I could have done by public transport.
-But it would have doubled my stress.
+I personally didn’t have a car.
+Of the 100, I did roughly 20 by public transport and the remaining 80 through my friends with cars, my Jeollanam-do regional hiking club and Seoul based bus tours.
+Of those 80, maybe 30 I could have done by public transport.
+But it would have doubled my stress, travel time and expense.

 3. The Quota Mountains

 The challenge isn’t the best 100 mountains in Korea.
-Rather, I would say it’s the regional representative mountains of Korea.
+Rather, I would say it’s the most regionally representative mountains of Korea.
 The mountains are chosen so that there are roughly 20 in each province.

-Which means there are about 15 total I felt were a chore to do.
-With them either being super boring, seemingly randomly picked, or unexpectedly short (which might not seem like a bad thing but frustrating when its 2 hours of driving each way).
+Which means there were about 15 total I felt were a chore to do.
+With them either being super boring or unexpectedly short (which might not seem like a bad thing but it’s frustrating when its a 2 hour drive each way).
 This means you will likely find yourself doing two in one day, just to get them out of the way.

 But that’s does leave 85 decent or better ones.